 - Theft crimes

 We also handle cases involving status offenses in the juvenile court system.
 A status offense is a type of behavior that’s only criminal because of the juvenile’s age.
 Examples of status offenses include:

 - Minor in possession of alcohol (MIP)

 - Underage DWI

 Your child could also get into trouble for delinquent behavior like running away from home.
-Although these may seem minor, they can be indicators that your child is at risk for engaging in more serious criminal activity.
+Although these may seem minor, they can indicate that your child is at risk for engaging in more serious criminal activity.
 A conviction can also make it more difficult for your child to get into college or explore certain professions.

-At Edgett Law Firm, we take juvenile cases seriously regardless of the severity of the offense.
+At the Edgett Law Firm, we take juvenile cases seriously regardless of the severity of the offense.
 Our criminal defense lawyers will act as fierce advocates for your child.
 Protecting the minor’s future is our top priority.

 To discuss your specific case in more detail, schedule a free consultation by calling our law offices today.

 What Types of Punishments Are Possible for Juvenile Crimes in Collin County?